Updated February 2020

 Which is why when you choose Weglot, it ensures all translated content is properly indexed on Google, without reducing the speed of your Squarespace store – so you’re optimised and good to go.

 If you want to enhance your multilingual SEO even further, we’ve written a useful post on the steps to follow here.

-- Discover through Google Analytics what markets to enter
+- Discover through market research and/or Google Analytics what markets to enter

 - Set up your shipping zones through Squarespace

 - Translate your Squarespace store using a solution like Weglot

 - Order additional manual translation through your Weglot dashboard to fine tune your translation